Categories

 Annie J. Stephenson (University of Exeter)

-Introspection Unveiled: Contrasting Joseph Alleine’s and John Wesley’s ‘life-changing’ Self-examination Questions
+Introspection Unveiled: A Comparison of Joseph Alleine’s and John Wesley’s ‘life-changing’ Self-examination Questions

 Baiyu Andrew Song (Andrew Fuller Centre for Baptist Studies)